frontenddogma/web-development-glossary/manuscript/p.md

 : → URL encoding

 Performance
 : The speed in which web pages are downloaded and displayed on the user’s web browser.
 Faster website download speeds have been shown to increase visitor retention and loyalty and user satisfaction, especially for users with slow Internet connections and on mobile devices.
 Web performance also leads to less data travelling across the Web, which in turn lowers a website’s power consumption and environmental impact.
 Some aspects which can affect the speed of page load include browser or server caching as well as image optimization.
-The performance of the web page can be improved through techniques such as multi-layered cache, light weight design of presentation layer components, and asynchronous communication with server-side components.&nbsp;[†](#w-performance)
+The performance of the web page can be improved through techniques such as multi-layered cache, lightweight design of presentation layer components, and asynchronous communication with server-side components.&nbsp;[†](#w-performance)

 Performance budget
 : A metrics-based set of performance-related limits for a site or app.
 The limits are to be controlled and not to be crossed (budget).
 Limits can include bundle sizes, document sizes, image weights, specific time thresholds, and also performance indices like Speed Index.